 Throttling - prevents databases from becoming overloaded

 Load Balancing - distributes load over replicated or clustered databases

-Query Routing and Filtering - conditionally sends queries to one database or another
+Query Routing - conditionally sends queries to one database or another

 Database Support - a wide variety of commercial and open-source databases are supported

 Substitution and Bind Variables - make frequently run queries faster and more efficient

 Multi-Row Fetches - reduce the number of network round-trips

 Client-Side Result Set Caching - makes paging faster and easier

 Suspended Transactions - allow a single transaction to span multiple web pages

 SQL Relay supports many different databases.
 However, just setting up a database before even trying to use SQL Relay with it can be a challenge.
 These documents include step-by-step instructions for setting up various databases on various platforms.